In this article, you will learn all about the different character personality archetypes found in a galaxy far far away (aka Star Wars archetypes).

 Darth Vader is often cited as the ultimate archetypal villain in the film genre.

-Wearing black – the colour representative of darkness, dishonesty, evil and impurity – Darth is the Shadow version of Luke’s hero character.
+Wearing black – the color representative of darkness, dishonesty, evil, and impurity – Darth is the Shadow version of Luke’s hero character.

 Damaged by events of the past, he is fuelled by an inner rage at the world and turns this into a determination to act for the cause of evil.

 He has many of the same qualities of the hero character – physical strength, endurance, determination, commitment to a cause – but where the hero uses these qualities for good the villain in the form of Darth uses these for evil ends.